mtg-toolz/gui-helper/README.md

 # GUI tool for Proximity

 Things may break or change with proximity, I have a life and family so I will do my best to fix it but pull requests are always welcomed!
+The backend being in rust means its easy to extend this tool to work with almost any language using FFI or sending cli's.

 # Local setup